alsalafiyyah/alsalafiyyah.github.io/_posts/2019/alifta/2019-09-01-doubting-has-impurity.md

 publisher: alsalafiyyah@icloud.com
 title: "Doubting that he has undergone ritual impurity"
 date: 2019-09-01
-hijri: Muharram 02, 1441 AH
+hijri: "Muharram 02, 1441 AH"
-source: "Fatawa Al-lajnah Al-Da'imah of KSA no. 8732, question 1"
+source: "Fatawa Al-lajnah Al-Da'imah of KSA, Fatwa no. 8732, question 1"
 category: [taharah, ablution]
 summary: "Does doubt count for anything in case of a person having Wudu’ (ablution) yet is not sure whether or not he passed urine, feces or broke wind due to the long period he stayed ritually pure?"
-author: "Permanent Committee of KSA"
+tags: [alifta]
+lang: en
+translation: false
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz ibn Baz